-Do you want to sell your New Jersey, Brooklyn, Queens, Long Island house?
+Do you want to sell your North Carolina & New Jersey house?
 Before you hire an agent or sign a listing agreement, make sure you know how much listing will cost you.
-In our latest post, we outline some of the costs you will incur when listing your house in New Jersey, Brooklyn, Queens, Long Island.
+In our latest post, we outline some of the costs you will incur when listing your house in North Carolina & New Jersey.

-Many times, sellers aren’t prepared for how much listing will cost when hiring a real estate agent in New Jersey, Brooklyn, Queens, Long Island.
+Many times, sellers aren’t prepared for how much listing will cost when hiring a real estate agent in North Carolina & New Jersey.
 An agent might make big promises on how much you can list your house for, but that doesn’t mean they will be able to follow through.
-Below are some of the costs you can expect to face when listing your New Jersey, Brooklyn, Queens, Long Island home.
+Below are some of the costs you can expect to face when listing your North Carolina & New Jersey home.
 For a fast and fair alternative, call Swift Home Buyers Co. now for a direct offer!
 You will be able to sell right away and avoid the costs listed below!

 Commissions will typically run about 5-6% of the final sale price.
 So let’s say you sell your house for $200,000.
 That is $12,000 that will immediately go to your agent.
 That doesn’t include any fees charged by your agent.
 Every realtor works differently, but not all are full-service.
 You might find yourself paying marketing and administrative costs to your agent in addition to their commission.